junwha/FastFit/docs/how-it-works.md

 ### Algorithm Description

 1. Find the movie by given title.
 2. Find all users who rated the movie.
+If there's too many of them, sample up to 100 users.
 3. Find all ratings from users of step 2.
 4. Group all movies that had ratings in step 3, in decreasing order of number of matching genres.
 5. Calculate average per movie from all ratings in step 3.